 This Indian Standard (Part 1) (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

 Laboratory animals bred and maintained scientifically are necessary to get comparable results in biological experiments.
 The present standard lays down guidelines for breeding, care, management and housing of laboratory rats and mice so that large number of animals of uniform quality are available.
 It is hoped that this would streamline and step-up facilities for pharmaceutical, pesticidal efficacy and biologically oriented research.
 Rats and mice are used extensively for biological research and in biomedical field.
+This standard was published in 10 parts, out of which, 2 parts have been archieved, these parts are namely:

+Part 1 Laboratory mice and rats

+Part 2 laboratory rabbits

+Part 3 laboratory guinea – Pigs

+Part 4 laboratory golden hamsters

+Part 5 laboratory snakes

+Part 6 laboratory cotton rats (Sigmodon Hispidus And Sigmodon Hispidus Hispidus) (Archieved)

+Part 7 laboratory frogs (Archieved)

+Part 8 laboratory chicks

+Part 9 laboratory pigeons

+Part 10 laboratory mosquitoes

-This standard was first published in 1970 and first revised in 1982 to incorporate the areas in percentages for different sections of animal house.
+This standard (Part 1) was first published in 1970 and subsequently revised in 1982 to incorporate the areas in percentages for different sections of animal house.
 In this revision, the standard has been comprehensively reviewed and aligned with The Breeding of and Experiments on Animals (Control and Supervision) Rules, 1998 under Prevention of Cruelty to Animals Act, 1960 and also with ‘CPCSEA guidelines for Laboratory Animal Facility, 2015’.
 The major additions include:

 Types of mating and considerations to be followed for breeding of rats and mice;